Finances and Taxes

 Best practices for keeping your paperwork in order

 Records, records, records.
-Once you’ve nailed down the tax requirements, there are other habits you should pick up to keep your relationship with the contractor going as smoothly as possible.
+Once you’ve nailed down the tax requirements, there are other habits you should pick up to keep your working relationship with the contractor going as smoothly as possible.

 As with other business activities, hold on to every single document related to your work with a freelancer: contracts, invoices, proofs of payment, and more.
 Here are a few tricks of the trade that will help you stay compliant (and sane).